About The Berkeley Scanner

 Emilie Raguso is an award-winning journalist with a career dating back two decades.

-- Berkeley Scanner is a finalist for LION journalism awards (winners to be announced in October 2023)
+- Berkeley Scanner is a finalist for LION journalism awards (2023)

 Her work at Berkeleyside (2012-22) received repeated recognition.